-If you ever need a quick loan online in Nigeria for a certain reason, be sure to try out LendMe, they offer fast, secure and convenient loan which you can use for whatever you intend doing.
+If you ever need a quick loan online in Nigeria for a certain reason, be sure to try out LendMe, they offer fast, secure, and convenient loans which you can use for whatever you intend to do.

-You get your loan in few minutes, via the LendMe app which you can find on Google Play Store.
+You get your loan in a few minutes, via the LendMe app which you can find on the Google Play Store.
 Credit amount ranges from two thousand to two hundred thousand naira.

-The company will notify you on a regular basis on your repayment deadline so as not to miss it, and you can repay in installments or one off payments.
+The company will notify you on a regular basis of your repayment deadline so as not to miss it, and you can repay in installments or one-off payments.

 7. Aella Credit

-Aella credit is another trusted credit lending platform that give out loans to individuals and employees.
-The app caters for all your credit needs by offering loans of various amount in little to no time.
+Aella Credit is another trusted credit lending platform that gives out loans to individuals and employees.
+The app caters to all your credit needs by offering loans of various amounts in little to no time.